-MARIE WHITNEY Advancement Administrative Assistant
+MARIE WHITNEY Advancement Administrative e Assistant

-60 DAYS CTS: GIVING
+60 DAYS FOR CTS: GIVING CHALLENGE

-For 60 days in May and June 2019, CTS people showed up for justice and mercy in he world in an amazing way.
+For 60 days in May and June 2019, CTS people showed up for justice and mercy in the world in an amazing way.
 Thanks to your generosity, our 60 Days for CTS: Giving Challenge was a huge success!